-Construction Specialist 919-427-7306 (cell) wtsutherland@nchfa.com
+Construction Specialist 919-427-7306 (cell) 919-877-5644 (work) wtsutherland@nchfa.com

 Don Messer

 Construction Specialist 910-818-4038 dwmesser@nchfa.com

 DISCLAIMER: Although this guidebook contains legal information and graphic depictions, it is intended only as a reference.
 Architects, contractors, developers, owners and others must refer to applicable rules, regulations and statutes.
 This guide is not intended to serve as a substitute for legal advice or to establish any lawyer-client relationship.